altruios/namshubettulpa/public/namshubettulpa/consequences.md

 mn:M

 ~Martha stood inside the bubble~
-~outside was a fractal pattern of her memories~
+~Outside was a fractal pattern of her memories~
 ~There were new edges.
 They filled out the part of her that was empty before.
 They were sharp~